sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gvfs-tests</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Tests for the gvfs package
+Short desc    : Tests for the gvfs package
 URL          : https://wiki.gnome.org/Projects/gvfs
-Лицензия     : GPLv3 and LGPLv2+ and BSD and MPLv2.0
+License      : GPLv3 and LGPLv2+ and BSD and MPLv2.0
-Описание     : The gvfs-tests package contains tests that can be used to verify
+Descript     : The gvfs-tests package contains tests that can be used to verify
              : the functionality of the installed gvfs package.
 ```